-Data for students in Grades 3-8 were analyzed by descriptively examining patterns of MCAS and i-Ready Diagnostic scores and usage, as well as by comparing achievement patterns between students who received i-Ready Instruction and met usage guidelines (Treatment students) and students who only received i-Ready Diagnostic assessments (Comparison students).
+Data for students in Grades 3-8 were analyzed descriptively by examining patterns of MCAS and i-Ready Diagnostic scores and usage, as well as by comparing achievement patterns between students who received i-Ready Instruction and met usage guidelines (Treatment students) and students who only received i-Ready Diagnostic assessments (Comparison students).
 Hierarchical Linear Modeling (HLM) at each grade level was used to compare differences in achievement, as measured by the MCAS, between treatment and comparison students.
 Schools were used as the Level-2 (cluster-level) variable, as i-Ready Instruction usage is typically clustered at the school level.
 Demographic variables such as gender, ethnicity, ELL status, and special education status were included in all models.
 All covariates in regression models were grand mean centered to enable interpretation of the intercept.

-Initially, baseline equivalence was not met for fall 2020 mathematics i-Ready scores, across all grade levels.
+Initially, baseline equivalence was not met for fall 2020 ELA i-Ready scores, across Grades 3-8 students.
 Baseline equivalence is defined as being met if the standardized mean difference between treatment and comparison groups is less than 0.25 SD (WWC, 2020).
-Here, the differences all favored the Comparison group, and ranged between approximately 0.25 and 0.79 SDs.
-Unadjusted means for 2020 mathematics i-Ready scores by grade are presented in
+Here, nearly all of the differences except for those in Grade 7 favored the Comparison group and ranged between approximately 0.08 and 0.72 SDs.
+Unadjusted means for 2020 ELL i-Ready scores by grade are presented in Table 3.